jrhau/isup2pcap/README.md

 # isup2pcap

-**isup2pcap** converts a traditional SS7 ISUP trace from a text format to a pcap format.
+`isup2pcap` converts a traditional SS7 ISUP trace from a text format to a pcap format.
 It then can be viewed and analyzed in Wireshark.
 Having the SS7 ISUP trace in a pcap format allows us to merge it with a SIP trace pcap and do a side-by-side comparison using the SIP ladder diagram.
 It's great for troubleshooting when SIP and ISUP are in the same place!

 ## Dependencies

-**isup2pcap** leverages Wireshark **text2pcap.exe** and **mergecap.exe**.
+`isup2pcap` leverages Wireshark `text2pcap.exe` and `mergecap.exe`.

-## Installation
+## Installation (windows)
 ### Recommended way:
 1. Copy isup2pcap.exe into your Wireshark folder.
 2. Add your Wireshark folder to your system path.
 This will make the script available from anywhere in your cmd prompt.

 ### Alternative way:
 1. Copy isup2pcap.exe in your desired location.
-2. When running the command, use the **-w** option to specify where your Wireshark folder is located.
+2. When running the command, use the `-w` option to specify where your Wireshark folder is located.

 ### Verification
 ```bash
 > isup2pcap --version
 isup2pcap 1.3 BETA
 ```

+## Installation (other OS)
+### Recommended way:
+1. Rebuild the executable with `pyinstaller --onefile isup2pcap.py` from your OS.
+2. Copy the excutable in your Wireshark folder.
+2. Add your Wireshark folder to your system path.
+This will make the script available from anywhere in your cmd prompt.

+## No Installation
+1. Execute directly with python: `python isup2pcap.py ...` if Wireshark path added to your system path or use `-w` option.

 ## Usage